-There’s No Such Thing as a Real NJ Alimony Calculator
+There’s No Such Thing as a NJ Alimony Calculator

-You won’t find one, because it doesn’t exist.
+You won’t find a "real one", because it doesn’t exist.

 Because NJ law doesn’t use a formula.